 Submitted material must be unpublished.
 On occasion, the editor will invite previously published work with a credit to the original publication.
 “Unpublished” means work that has not been previously published in print or online in electronic journals, e-zines, or publishing websites.
 Works posted on personal blogs and websites will be considered on an individual basis.
 Please note this at the time of submission.

 For fiction, our preference is literary writing.
 While the lines between literary and genre fiction are narrowing today, we are not interested in formulaic or plot-driven writing so often characterizing genre fiction.
-We seek evocative storytelling with well-developed characters who take hold and lead our imaginations.
+We seek evocative storytelling with well-developed characters who take hold of our emotions and stir our imaginations.
 Memorability is the ultimate reward.
 The same will be true for the personal essay.